 In our second August challenge this year, Foyle Young Poet Mukisa Verrall invites you to get weird.
 Embrace the absurd as a response to the internet, the pandemic or just life on this crazy planet.
-Find out more and enter by 12 September 2021!

 The challenge: write about something you find absurd